coreeng/core-platform-docs/content/app/configuration.md

 {{< figure src="/images/app/github-secrets-vars.png" >}}

-GitHub supports both variables and secrets, but we would recommend using the above approach for instead of variables, and only using GitHub for secrets.
+GitHub supports both variables and secrets, but we would recommend using the above approach for variables, and only using GitHub for secrets.
 Secrets are encrypted and their value is not shown in the GitHub UI (also it is hidden in GitHub logs) and should be used for e.g. passwords, authentication tokens.

 Secrets can be environment specific - this is covered below.